 Accommodations & Meals

 Accommodations for Weekend Course of Study program participants are not arranged through the Course of Study office; participants are responsible for making their hotel reservations directly with the hotel of their choice.
-Contact information and special rates for two local hotels are listed below.
+Contact information for two local hotels is listed below.

 When making your hotel reservations, please be sure to state you are with the Duke Divinity School Course of Study program.